 Under 2 toddlers are free.
 Discounts are available for school groups of more than 10.

-Approximately 1 kilometre or 4 minutes by car from the Sakado exit of the Ken-O expressway.
+Approximately one kilometre or three minutes by car from the Sakado exit of the Ken-O expressway.

 Sakado Jidokan – free children’s community centre with planetarium